Justice Department Looking Into Senator's Stock Sell-Off

 But Kim added that these types of challenges are generally not the main focus of investigators.

-"The DOJ and SEC don't go into investigations saying, 'Oh, this is this is going to be challenging, so let's not do it,' " Kim told NPR.
+"The DOJ and SEC don't go into investigations saying, 'Oh, this is...going to be challenging, so let's not do it,' " Kim told NPR.
 "You go in saying, 'Is there something here that deserves investigation?' ...
 It seems like they have concluded that it does deserve investigation."

-And Goldstein explained that there are ways investigators could handle issues like classified information or the Speech or Debate Clause: by finding information that showed a subject's state of mind when that person made stock transactions, such as "an email that someone sends to someone else or a text message or a phone call that that someone has with a third party like their broker or a friend. ...
+And Goldstein explained that there are ways investigators could handle issues like classified information or the Speech or Debate Clause: by finding information that showed a subject's state of mind when that person made stock transactions, such as "an email that someone sends to someone else or a text message or a phone call that...someone has with a third party like their broker or a friend. ...
 With a court order or by finding the right person to interview, the government can get their hands on [that information]."

 Burr has previously said he made all of his trading decisions based on public information he learned from watching CNBC.